zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

           * AA bit not set in response.
           * No NS records in answer section
           * Owner name of any of the NS records is not *Zone Name*.
-   9. Extract the name server names from the NS records and any address records in the additional section.
+   9. Extract the name server names from the NS records in the answer section and any matching address records in the additional section.
+       1. For each IP address add the name server name, IP address and *Zone Name* tuple to the *Remaining Servers* set, unless such a tuple already exists in *Handled Servers*.
    10. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
 If a CNAME is encountered, follow the chain of CNAME records but use the original name as obtained